mamokin/ordinalsbot-poc/README.md

   In here are API routes or other API related files.

+- app/ticker-info/[ticker]/TRIO

+  A dynamic route that takes a ticker as a param to load ticker information for the provided ticker all behind a suspense wrapper.

 - app/components/

   The eternal resting place of all components.
 All components found here are designed to be later used as a design library and thus, are all loosely coupled, dumb components.